 The approach may sound good in principle — since you’re attempting to make up for lost sleep time — but is sleeping in at the weekend a good or a bad thing?

 Let’s take a closer look.

-The first thing to understand is that sleep and sleepiness are regulated by a set of chemical and physical changes that repeat across an approximate 24 hour cycle for most people2.
-These can include:
+The first thing to understand is that sleep and sleepiness are regulated by a set of chemical and physical changes that repeat across an approximate 24 hour cycle for most people.2 These include:

 When we follow consistent sleep schedules (going to bed when we feel sleepy and getting up at the same time each morning e.g. for work on weekdays) most people will sleep and wake in line with their body’s circadian rhythms.

-A good illustration of this is the act of waking up naturally at a time when the bodily concentrations of hormones that encourage wakefulness — like adrenocorticotropin and cortisol — are at their highest8.
-In this instance you’ll probably wake up feeling alert and ready for the day ahead because your body has prepared you for it.
+A good illustration of this is the act of waking up naturally at a time when the hormones that encourage wakefulness — like adrenocorticotropin and cortisol — are at their highest.8 In this instance you’ll probably wake up feeling alert and ready for the day ahead because your body has prepared you for it.

-Conversely, the best time to go to sleep is when melatonin and adenosine concentrations are raised in the body9.
-This will vary from person to person and also seasonally but it will usually be when you start to feel sleepy.
-Don’t ignore that signal.
+And when it comes to sleep, the best time for it is when melatonin and adenosine concentrations are raised in the body.9 This will vary from person to person and also seasonally but it’ll usually be when you start to feel sleepy.
+If you want to get the best sleep possible, don’t ignore that signal.

-It’s unlikely that anyone outside a research setting does this intentionally but this is what happens after you stay up late at night and wake up later in the day (e.g. after a Friday evening out, or watching your favourite show late on a Saturday night).
+It’s unlikely that anyone outside a research setting does this intentionally but this is what happens after you stay up late at night and wake up later in the day.
+This is pretty typical for a lot of us when the weekend rolls around.
+We’ll enjoy a Friday evening out, or watching your favourite show late on a Saturday night.